 A consumer may have been content to amass a collection of exotic tequila to impress their friends.
 But as owners, Clooney and Gerber not only get to consume as much tequila as they want, but they also benefit from having other consumers buy and enjoy their drink.

 Of course, not all of us have the fortune or time to simply start a major brand.
-However, on a small scale, there are many physicians doing the exact same thing.
+However, on a small scale, there are many physicians doing the exact same thing – starting businesses around their own passions.

-Here’s what real estate looks like to the average consumer.
-They want to live in the nicest, trendiest locations, and will pay a large amount of rent to live there.
-They don’t often consider the long term or the growth of asset.
+Here's what real estate looks like to the average consumer.
+They want to live in the nicest, trendiest locations and will pay a large amount of rent to live there.
+They don’t often consider the long-term potential or the growth of the asset.
 That’s why rental units (whether apartments or houses) just don’t get the same level of upkeep as an owned home.

-Owners of real estate investment properties even do better as they have tax benefits, appreciation, monthly cash flow and also benefit from having someone else pay off that asset while it (hopefully) appreciates.
+Owners of real estate investment properties even do better as they make money through tax benefits, monthly cash flow, and they also benefit from having someone else pay off that asset while it (hopefully) appreciates.

 To a consumer, debt is an instrument of immediate gratification.
-Why wait until you have the money when you can have it now?
+Why wait until you have the money to buy something when you can have it now with a simple swipe?
 And thus begins the trip down the slippery slope of credit card debt.
 This is, unfortunately, the situation for many Americans.
+In the year 2017, CNBC states that the average US household owes $8,377 in credit card debt.

-But when you see debt as a tool to gain more assets, which creates passive income, you have successfully become an owner.
-To the owner, using debt wisely leads to wealth and financial freedom.
+However, if you see debt as a tool to gain more assets, which ultimately creates passive income, then you have successfully become an owner.
+To the owner, using debt and leverage wisely can lead to wealth and financial freedom.

 Owners tend to find themselves in the position of growing their net worth.
-They focus on adding assets and saving.
-Real estate, investments, and other ventures steadily add to the owner’s net worth.
+They focus on adding assets and savings.
+Real estate, investments, and other ventures steadily add to the owner's net worth.
+Owners will set net worth goals and track their progress using something like Personal Capital.

 Unfortunately, consumers find their net worth being drained by items that they’ll only use for a short time and then discard.
 Again, the focus on short-term satisfaction can keep them from building and growing any meaningful assets.